-As a result, (x) the Project M Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$58,810,282, (y) the Project J Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$225,818,507 and (z) the Project P Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$225,818,507 and (z) the Project P Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$269,767,130, in each such case, in order to pay (or to reimburse MEAG Power for the payment of) Eligible Project Costs (as such term is defined in each respective DOE Loan Guarantee Agreement).
+As a result, (x) the Project M Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$58,810,282, (y) the Project J Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$225,818,507 and (z) the Project P Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$225,818,507 and (z) the Project P Entity is permitted to obtain additional Advances under its DOE Loan Guarantee Agreement (exclusive of amounts set aside for the payment of capitalized interest on Advances) in an aggregate principal amount of \$269,767,130, in each such case, in order to pay (or to reimburse MEAG Power for the payment of) Eligible Project Costs.

-See Table II of "Summary of Annual Debt Service Billings on Outstanding Bonds and DOE Guaranteed Loans" in APPENDIX B hereto, which provides a summary of the expected annual debt service billings on each Vogtle Units 3&4 Project Entity's DOE Guaranteed Loan outstanding as of December 31, 2016.
-Amounts payable by each Vogtle Units 3&4 Project Entity in respect of debt service on such Vogtle Units 3&4 Project Entity's DOE Guaranteed Loan are passed through to MEAG Power under the applicable Vogtle Units 3&4 Power Purchase Agreement and, as a result, are passed through to the applicable Vogtle Units 3&4 Participants under their respective Vogtle Units 3&4 Power Sales Contracts (and, in the case of Project J, are passed through to JEA under the Project J PPA and, in the case of Project P, are passed through to PowerSouth under the Project P PPA).
-See, also, (a) Table III, "Summary of Expected Annual Debt Service Payments on Outstanding Bonds and DOE Guaranteed Loans" in APPENDIX B hereto, which provides a summary of the expected aggregate annual debt service payments for each Vogtle Units 3&4 Project, including, in each case, both MEAG Power's expected annual debt service payments, as of December 31, 2016, for the applicable Vogtle Units 3&4 Project Entity's expected annual debt service payments, as of December 31, 2016, for its DOE Guaranteed Loan and (b) Table IV, "Summary of Expected Annual Debt Service Payments on Outstanding DOE Guaranteed Loans" in APPENDIX B hereto, which provides a summary of the expected Annual Debt Service Payments on Outstanding DOE Guaranteed Loans" in APPENDIX B hereto, which provides a summary of Expected Annual Debt Service Payments on Outstanding DOE Guaranteed Loans" in APPENDIX B hereto, which provides a summary of the expected aggregate annual debt service payments for each Vogtle Units 3&4 Project Entity, as of December 31, 2016, for its DOE Guaranteed Loans.
+See Table II of "Summary of Annual Debt Service Billings on Outstanding Bonds and DOE Guaranteed Loans" in APPENDIX B hereto, which provides a summary of the expected annual debt service billings on each Vogtle Units 3&4 Project Entity's DOE Guaranteed Loan outstanding as of December 31, 2017.
+Amounts payable by each Vogtle Units 3&4 Project Entity in respect of debt service on such Vogtle Units 3&4 Project Entity's DOE Guaranteed Loan are passed through to MEAG Power under the applicable

+Vogtle Units 3&4 Power Purchase Agreement and, as a result, are passed through to the applicable Vogtle Units 3&4 Participants under their respective Vogtle Units 3&4 Power Sales Contracts (and, in the case of Project J, are passed through to JEA under the Project J PPA and, in the case of Project P, are passed through to PowerSouth under the Project P PPA).
+See, also, (a) Table III of "Summary of Annual Debt Service Payments on Outstanding Bonds and DOE Guaranteed Loans Relating to Vogtle Units 3&4" in APPENDIX B hereto, which provides a summary of the expected aggregate annual debt service payments for each Vogtle Units 3&4 Project, including, in each case, both MEAG Power's expected annual debt service payments, as of December 31, 2017, for the applicable Vogtle Units 3&4 Bonds and the applicable Vogtle Units 3&4 Project Entity's expected annual debt service payments, as of December 31, 2017, for its DOE Guaranteed Loans Relating to Vogtle Units 3&4 Project Entity to f "Summary of Annual Debt Service Payments on Outstanding DOE Guaranteed Loans Relating to Vogtle Units 3&4" in APPENDIX B hereto, which provides a summary of Annual debt service payments, as of December 31, 2017, for its DOE Guaranteed Loans Relating to Vogtle Units 3&4" in APPENDIX B hereto, which provides a summary of Annual Debt Service Payments on Outstanding DOE Guaranteed Loans Relating to Vogtle Units 3&4" in APPENDIX B hereto, which provides a summary of the expected aggregate annual debt service payments for each Vogtle Units 3&4 Project Entity, as of December 31, 2017, for its DOE Guaranteed Loans Relating to Vogtle Units 3&4" in APPENDIX B hereto, which provides a summary of the expected aggregate annual debt service payments for each Vogtle Units 3&4 Project Entity, as of December 31, 2017, for its DOE Guaranteed Loan.